 Opening a quaint little diner?
-Than the classic white plates and coffee cups will do just fine.
+Then the classic white plates and coffee cups will do just fine.
 Is your restaurant concept Mexican or Italian?
 Then perhaps plates with bold colors and designs.
 You dinnerware should reflect your restaurant theme and compliment the overall design of your restaurant.
-Some commercial dinnerware can even be customized with your restaurants name and logo.
+Some commercial dinnerware can even be customized with your restaurant's name and logo.

 Plastic, Paper or China Dinnerware?

 If you do opt for paper or plastic dinnerware, look for ones that can be recycled or composted.
-You can purchase disposable dinnerware made from corn that are 100% compostable.
-Of course, it is important to have a place within your restaurant to compost or recycle disposable dinnerware - otherwise it will end up in a landfill somewhere and that kind of defeats the purpose.
+You can purchase disposable dinnerware made from corn that is 100% compostable.
+Of course, it is important to have a place within your restaurant to compost or recycle disposable dinnerware - otherwise, it will end up in a landfill somewhere and that kind of defeats the purpose.